erayerdin/pyairmore/docs/source/getting-started/getting-devices-info.rst

  detail.imei  # whatever your imei is
  detail.apks_total_size  # total size of all your applications

-See `DeviceService`_ for more detailed info.
+See :ref:`Device Service` for more detailed info.

-.. _DeviceService: /services/device-service.html